plpxsk/gists/README.md

     [makefile-quick-start.md](makefile-quick-start.md)

     Your code files are probably all over the place.
-Write a recipe for your project/analysis repo.
+Write a simple recipe for your project/analysis repo.

   * **Tmux Reference**